What Is Polycystic Ovary Syndrome (PCOS), and How Does It Affect Acne?

 The increase in androgens causes symptoms such as:

-- Irregular periods that occur either more often than usual or less often than usual.
+- Irregular periods: Periods that occur either more often than usual or less often than usual.
 Not all women with PCOS experience irregular periods.

-- Insulin resistance.
-This is when the body does not respond to the hormone, insulin, normally.
-In PCOS, insulin resistance causes the body to produce even more insulin, which can result in too much of it in the bloodstream.1
+- Insulin resistance: This is when the body does not respond to the hormone, insulin, normally.
+In PCOS, insulin resistance causes the body to produce even more insulin, which can result in too much insulin in the bloodstream.1

 Hormonal Fluctuations in PCOS